jarrad411/aws-tailscale-egress/README.md

 ## Prerequisites
 - AWS account with EC2 access
-- Tailscale account (Free tier works, Funnel requires Personal Pro or higher)
+- Tailscale account (Free tier works, Funnel is also supported)
 - Basic familiarity with Linux and SSH

 ---